6uard1an/rcHack/README.md

         on line 9, set the var StartupPsOnlineFileLocation to the full url of your ps1 file
     Example: !startup

-48. !implode           // Triggers a system implosion (Use with caution!)
+48. !implode           // Triggers a system implosion (Leaves no trace)
     Example: !implode

 49. !help              // Displays information about available commands